Lower Canada Rebellion: History

 From 1828 to 1832, there was a brief calm, and the assembly was able to pass several important laws.
 In 1832, the Patriote newspapers published controversial articles about the Legislative Council, and both heads of the newspapers got arrested.
-That created a huge tension in the population against the British government, especially when the army shot three people in a crowd during the elections of 1832 and nobody was arrested.
+That created a huge tension in the population against the British government, especially when the army shot three people in a crowd during a Montreal by-election in 1832 and nobody was arrested.

 After hearing about the 99 grievances submitted by Robert Gourlay, Papineau wrote the "Ninety-two Resolutions" while he was secretly co-ordinating with Upper Canada.
 After protestors were shot in Montreal in 1832, Papineau had to submit the list of "resolutions" to the governor himself.
-The document that was presented to the House of Assembly on January 7, 1834 and had 92 demands to the British government.
+The document that was presented to the House of Assembly on January 7, 1834, and had 92 demands to the British government.
 By 1834, the assembly had passed the Ninety-two Resolutions, outlining its grievances against the legislative council.
 The goal was to group all together, in a single document, the people's grievances.
 It was addressed to the British government to tell it the problems of the colony.
 The Patriotes were supported by an overwhelming majority of Lower Canada's population of all origins.
 There were popular gatherings all around the colony to sign a petition that was sent to London to show that the document was popular.
 In 1834, the Parti patriote swept the election by gaining more than three quarters of the popular vote.

 When London received the resolutions, they asked Governor Lord Gosford to analyze it.
 At first, he was trying to attract the Patriotes away from Papineau and his influence.
 However, the same governor created a loyal militia made of volunteers to fight the Patriotes.
 In 1836, the government was able to vote some subsidies to the administration during the assembly because the assembly members from the City of Quebec decided to go against Papineau.
 The period of calm did not last long because a month later, Papineau found Gosford's secret instructions, which said that the British never planned on accepting the resolutions.

 However, the reformers in Lower Canada were divided over several issues.
 A moderate reformer, John Neilson, had quit the party in 1830 and joined the Constitutional Association four years later.
 Papineau's anticlerical position alienated reformers in the Catholic Church, and his support for secular, rather than religious, schools resulted in opposition by the powerful Bishop, Jean-Jacques Lartigue, who called on all Catholics to reject the reform movement and to support the authorities, forcing many to choose between their religion and their political convictions.